mpusz/wg21-papers/src/3094R6_std_basic_fixed_string.md

 Despite being welcomed and valuable in the C++ community, the author believes that such a type should not satisfy the current requirements for a structural type, which is a hard requirement of this proposal.
 If `inplace_string` was used instead, we would end up with separate template instantiations for objects with the same value but a different capacity.

-This is why we should not consider adding such a type to the library for now.
+The above issue could be solved by [@P3380R1], which proposes a solution that would extend the definition of structural types to any type that can be serialized and deserialized.
+That paper is at the early stage of the standardization pipeline, and today, we can't be sure if the Committee will accept it.
+Even if the paper is accepted in the future, nothing prevents us from having both a `fixed_string` and `inplace_string` in the library as types corresponding to `array` and `inplace_vector`.

 ## `std::string` with a static storage allocator